barrysweeney/1-click-startup/README.md

 ![Python VS Code extension with install button](developer/guides-and-posts/summary/assets/python-extension-vscode.png)

 As Ubuntu comes with Python3 pre-installed we can move on to installing pip.
-(For other Operating Systems you can see options like brew for MacOS and WSL for Windows in [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial) )
+(For other Operating Systems you can see options like brew for macOS and WSL for Windows in [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial) )

 To install pip...